isomerpages/mindef-workbuddy/_information/CMPB Regional Health Hub.md

 ---
 <h2>Announcements</h2>
 <p>From July 2025, all medical services previously provided at the following
-locations have been consolidated and provided exclusively at the <strong>CMPB Regional Health Hub (CMPB RHH)</strong>:&nbsp;
+locations have been consolidated and provided exclusively at the <strong>CMPB Regional Health Hub (RHH)</strong>:&nbsp;
 &nbsp;</p>
 <table style="minWidth: 75px">
 <colgroup>